-This is the tenth in a series of posts dealing with the proper interpretation of Old Testament Kingdom Prophecy (OTKP).
+This is the twelfth in a series of posts dealing with the proper interpretation of Old Testament Kingdom Prophecy (OTKP).
 If you’re new to this subject (or to my blog), you’ll want to read the essay with which I introduced the series (just click here).

 My goal in these eschatological adventures is two-fold.